TenSketch/Prabhat/content/repertoire/our-repertoire.md

 **Dancers:** Group and Solo

-#### **b.
-Navarasa Varna:**
+#### **Navarasa Varna:**

-A varna in the classical dance form of Bharatanatyam is usually single rasa/essence/quality oriented.
+&emsp; &emsp; A varna in the classical dance form of Bharatanatyam is usually single rasa/essence/quality oriented.
 Navarasa Varna is a unique experiment that portrays 9 qualities/rasas of Lord Sri Krushna with specific episodes in Kannada.
 Navarasa Krushna Varna is an unprecedented classical experiment over the years.

 **Concept & Lyrics:** Raghavendra J Prabhat